core-wg/oscore/draft-ietf-core-object-security.md

 ## Losing Part of the Context State {#context-state}

-To prevent reuse of the Nonce with the same key, or from accepting replayed messages, an endpoint needs to handle the situation of losing rapidly changing parts of the context, such as the request Token, Sender Sequence Number, Replay Window, and Notififcation Numbers.
+To prevent reuse of the Nonce with the same key, or from accepting replayed messages, an endpoint needs to handle the situation of losing rapidly changing parts of the context, such as the request Token, Sender Sequence Number, Replay Window, and Notification Numbers.
 These are typically stored in RAM and therefore lost in the case of an unplanned reboot.

 After boot, an endpoint MAY reject to use existing security contexts from before it booted and MAY establish a new security context with each party it communicates.
 However, establishing a fresh security context may have a non-negligible cost in terms of, e.g., power consumption.